FragileTech/guide/guide/git_flow/git_basics.md

 reorganize your history, and keep the number of commits to a minimum.

 `git rebase` not only allows you to rewrite your history, but it reinforces the concept of branches as pointers.
-Next to `git rebase` must be a reference: either the label that refers to an individual commit (to rewrite your history); or a target branch to integrate your changes linearly.
+Next to `git rebase` must always be a __reference__: either the label that refers to an individual commit (to rewrite your history), or a target branch to integrate your changes linearly.

 :::{admonition} Resources
 :class: seealso